Lest Darkness Fall: Plot

-Padway's first idea, after he concludes that it is no illusion and that he is truly in the past, is to make a copper still and sell brandy for a living.
+Padway's first idea is to make a copper still and sell brandy for a living.
 He persuades a banker, Thomasus the Syrian, to lend him seed money to start his endeavor.
-He teaches his clerks Arabic numerals and double entry bookkeeping.
-Padway eventually develops a printing press, issues a newspaper, and builds a crude semaphore telegraph system utilizing small telescopes.
-However, he does not manage to produce a mechanical clock, and temporarily halts his experiments to reinvent gunpowder and cannons.
-He becomes increasingly involved in the politics of the state as Italy is invaded by the Imperials and also threatened from the south and east.
+He teaches his and Thomasus's clerks Arabic numerals and double entry bookkeeping.
+He eventually develops a printing press, issues a newspaper, and builds a crude semaphore telegraph system utilizing small telescopes.
+However, he fails to produce a mechanical clock, and temporarily halts his experiments attempting to reinvent gunpowder and cannons.
+He becomes increasingly involved in the politics of the state as Italy is invaded by the Byzantines and also threatened from the north.

-Padway rescues the recently deposed Thiudahad and becomes his quaestor.
-He uses the king's support to gather forces to defeat the formidable Imperial general Belisarius.
-Padway manages to surprise Belisarius with tactics never used in the ancient world.
+Padway rescues the recently deposed king Thiudahad and becomes his quaestor.
+He uses the king's support to gather forces to defeat the formidable Byzantine general Belisarius.
+He manages to surprise Belisarius with tactics never used in the ancient world.
 Then, deceiving the Dalmatian army, Padway reinstates the senile Thiudahad and imprisons King Wittigis as a hostage.
-In 537, when Wittigis is killed and Thiudahad descends into madness, Padway has a protégé of his, Urias, married off to Mathaswentha, then crowned king of the Ostrogoths.
-He also tricks Justinian I into releasing Belisarius from his oath of allegiance and quickly enlists the military genius to command an army against the Franks.
+In 537, when Wittigis is killed and Thiudahad descends into madness, Padway has a protégé of his, Urias, married to Mathaswentha and crowned king of the Ostrogoths.
+He tricks Justinian I into releasing Belisarius from his oath of allegiance and quickly enlists the military genius to command an army against the Franks.

-The landing of an Imperial army at Vibo, led by Bloody John, and a rebellion, led by the son of Thiudahad, threaten the Ostrogothic kingdom and its army is destroyed at Crathis Valley.
+The landing of a Byzantine army at Vibo, led by Bloody John, and a rebellion, led by Thiudahad's son, threaten the Ostrogothic kingdom and its army is destroyed at Crathis Valley.
 Padway assembles a new force, spreads an "emancipation proclamation" to the Italian serfs and recalls Belisarius after his defeat of the Franks.
 The armies clash near Calatia and then Benevento.
 Despite the lack of discipline of his Gothic forces, some simple tactical tricks and the nick-of-time arrival of Belisarius secure Padway's victory.

-At the end of the novel Padway has stabilized the Italo-Gothic kingdom, introduced a constitution, arranged the end of serfdom, and liberated the Burgunds, and is having boats built for an Atlantic expedition (as he wants to get tobacco).
+At the end of the novel, Padway has stabilized the Italo-Gothic kingdom, introduced a constitution, arranged the end of serfdom, liberated the Burgundians, and is having boats built for an Atlantic expedition to acquire tobacco.
 The king of the Visigoths has appointed Urias as his heir, reunifying the Goths.
-Ultimately, due to Padway's actions, Europe will not experience what Age of Enlightenment thinkers retroactively called the Dark Ages: "darkness will not fall".
+Ultimately, due to Padway's actions, Europe will not experience what Enlightenment thinkers retrospectively named the Dark Ages: "darkness will not fall".